camunda-community-hub/spring-zeebe/README.md

 }
 ```

-Now a worker for this connector will be started in the background.
+Now a worker for this Connector will be started in the background.

 # Documentation